 – machine learning

-to develop resilient, smart, sustainable, and innovative engineering infrastructure and materials for applications at different scales, from as large as high-rise buildings to as small as material microstructures.
+to create multifunctional, resilient, sustainable, and innovative engineering structures and materials for applications at different scales, from as large as high-rise buildings to as small as material microstructures.

 See Archive of News and Announcements